anfperez/code-assessment-web/blog.md

 ### 4/2/2018

-I tried a lot of methods to extract that information out of the "names" object, which somehow becomes an Object along the way, but an object I can't really get into.
+I tried a lot of methods to extract that information out of the "names" object, which somehow becomes an Object along the way, but an Object I can't really get into.
 It shouldn't be this hard to access data from it.
 You can currently see my frustrations in a big comment in Cart.js.
 I think this will have to be something I come back to later.
 For now, at least I can access the array of info, so that should lead to something.

-Also, the "Items in Cart" updates, but not for each individual item :/
+Also, the "Items in Cart" updates, but not for each individual item, only for the category of each item added.

 ### 4/4/2018